 IMPLEMENTING THE NEW OREGON NEEDS ASSESSMENT (ONA)

 The Oregon Office of Developmental Disabilities has developed a single assessment to be used in determining the support needs of children and adults with Intellectual and Developmental Disabilities (I/DD) in our state.
-Beginning in the summer of 2018, brokerages and other case management entities will begin using the new assessment.
+As of the summer of 2018, brokerages and other case management entities started using the new assessment.
 The new assessment is called the Oregon Needs Assessment (ONA).

 Who does the assessment?

-With the ONA comes another change: the person who does your assessment.
-For the past five years (and thirteen years before that in a less formal manner) your Personal Agent has been responsible for assessing disability-related support needs.
+With the ONA came another change: the person who does your assessment.
+Prior to the summer of 2018 (and thirteen years before that in a less formal manner) your Personal Agent was responsible for assessing disability-related support needs.
 Under the new guidance, brokerages are required to have a separate staff person conduct your assessment.
 We know that change – particularly one as personal and important as a change in the assessment used to determine the support you receive to live independently – can be challenging.
-At Independence Northwest, we have chosen to use existing, long-time staff as our Assessors.
+At Independence Northwest, we have chose to use existing, long-time staff as our Assessors.
 Through use of talented, seasoned professionals with extensive experience serving brokerages and the I/DD community in general, we intend to bring a respectful and sensitive approach.
-Our aim is to create the smoothest possible transition.
+Our aim is to create the smoothest possible assessment experience.

 What happens with the results of the assessment?